BPM Guide (Part 4): Effective Process Mapping Puts You on the Straight Path to Business Improvement

 - Employees may not recognize the unintended consequences of changing a process that is shared with other people, departments or divisions

 - The workforce is unaware of organization's strategic direction and how that will be threaded through target state business processes

 - Technology improvements are about to impose major disruption on current processes

-- The people who do the work are be unable to articulate the steps in a process in a standardized, linear fashion
+- The people who do the work are unable to articulate the steps in a process in a standardized, linear fashion

 Keys to Effective Process Mapping

 A few simple rules provide a standardized framework for mapping processes effectively.
 Of course, you will begin with the scoping hierarchy we talked about in the last post.
 You will actually refine the hierarchy as you proceed through an enterprise process initiative, and that's perfectly normal.

 It's said that brevity is the soul of wit, but it's also critical to creating understandable process maps by using crisp, precise language and a standard visual syntax of boxes, shapes, colors and arrows in a process diagram.

 - Each box on a process map should represent a single action or decision.

 - If the diagram uses swimlanes (also known as cross-functional flowcharts), the actor for each step is defined by the lane, not within the action or decision box on the chart.
 The box should contain simple verb+object phrases, with the to and from information implied by the arrows ending and originating on the box.
 Consider the following examples: